Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 The spacecraft includes six subsystems :

-1. Structures and Mechanical Subsystem .
+1. Structures and Mechanical Subsystem.
 This subsystem includes all spacecraft structures, mechanisms (both mechanical and electro-mechanical), and structural interfaces with the Space Shuttle.
 Mechanisms, such as those required for the sunshade door, are also part of this subsystem.

-2. Thermal Control Subsystem .
+2. Thermal Control Subsystem.
 Thermal control is primarily passive, using thermal coatings and multi-layer insulation blankets.
 On-board-computer-controlled electrical heaters augment these passive elements to maintain sensitive items such as the HRMA at nearly constant temperature.

-3. Electrical and Power Subsystem .
+3. Electrical and Power Subsystem.
 This subsystem includes all hardware necessary to generate, condition, and store electrical energy.
 Power is generated by solar cells mounted on two solar array wings (three panels each), sized to provide a 15% end-of-life power margin.
 Electrical power is stored in three NiH2 batteries.
-These batteries provide spacecraft power during times when either the Earth or Moon partially or completely blocks the Sun.
+These batteries provide spacecraft power during times when either Earth or the Moon partially or completely blocks the Sun.
 Even so, the battery capacity requires that certain non-critical items, including science instruments, be powered down during eclipses.
 These eclipses occur infrequently due to the particular nature of the Chandra orbit.

-5. Pointing Control and Aspect Determination (PCAD) Subsystem .
+5. Pointing Control and Aspect Determination (PCAD) Subsystem.
 This subsystem includes the hardware and control algorithms for attitude determination and for attitude and solar array control.
 The solar arrays can be rotated about one axis.
 The PCAD subsystem also includes hardware for safing the observatory.
 Specific details of the PCAD subsystem especially relevant to scientific performance are discussed in Chapter 5.

 6. Propulsion Subsystem.
 This subsystem consists of the Integral Propulsion System (IPS) and the Momentum Unloading Propulsion Subsystem (MUPS).
 The IPS contains the thrusters and fuel for control of the orbit and spacecraft orientation during orbit transfer.
 This system was disabled once the final orbit was achieved for observatory safety reasons.
 The MUPS provides momentum unloading during normal on-orbit operations.
 Given current usage rates there would be sufficient MUPS fuel to support ∼ 50 further years of operation.